 The show was all about ice, snow and winter.
 Visually it hung together well, as it was all or mostly very pale or off-white paintings, collages and assemblages, and this couldn't have been more appropriate.
 The window-dressing was a fat paragraph in the press release to the effect that this show was all about climate change, and isn't it sad that we are heading into a dystopia where winters will no longer be as snowy as they were in the past.

 To me, art belongs in the art section of the papers, and climate change belongs in the news section, but the art scene these days likes to blur the distinction.
-To me, attempts to highlight the politics in contemporary art mostly conceal the lack of formal innovation -- which arbiters who prize the more fashionable kinds of art favor over quality anyway.
+To me, attempts (by artists no less than critics) to highlight the politics in contemporary art mostly conceal the lack of formal innovation -- to say nothing of concealing the lack of esthetic quality.

 This show reminded me of a much older and more poetic context, the wonderful ballade written by François Villon, back in the 15th century, which wonders what has become of all the beautiful women of the past, and has for a refrain, "Mais où sont les neiges d'antin?"
 This means "Where are the snows of yesteryear?"
 Evidently climate change was already a phenomenon in the late Middle Ages – or at any rate, the tendency to remember the past as more desirable than the present.